 We rented a room at Turning Stone Resort and organized a statewide owner-only meetup to discuss HSTPA.
 About 400 owners came to Verona, NY and we started organizing our efforts.
 From this meetup, we decided to get involved in lobbying and branded our legislative committee as Under One Roof.

-WE ARE NY'S LEADING VOICE AND TRUSTED SOURCE FOR MULTIFAMILY PROFESSIONALS!
+WE ARE THE LEADING VOICE AND TRUSTED SOURCE FOR MULTIFAMILY PROFESSIONALSS!

 Copyright Apartment Professionals Trade Society of NY.
 All Rights Reserved.
 P.O.
 Box 3956 | Albany, NY 12203 Phone: (518)456-0927 | email@example.com | sitemap